 On many web pages, the largest assets are images.
 Text and graphics don't take up much space, but images, especially photographs, can.

 If images are added to a web page at high resolution, they can dramatically reduce the speed a which the page loads.
 The issue is further complicated by the requirements of different screen sizes - large, high resolution images are required for desktop viewers, but not on mobile devices and small screens.
-Uploading a small image, as required for a mobile device, would increase page load speed but might result in blurry images on a large screen.
+Uploading a small image, as required for a mobile device, would decrease page load speed but might result in blurry images on a large screen.
 So how do you get it right for everyone.

 The HubSpot CMS Hub automatically resizes the images on your website based on the size of the display being used to view it.
 In this way, the system ensures that an image never loads at a size larger than is required and the page load speed is always as fast as it can be.